jadecobra/python_tdd_exercises/source/data structures: lists.rst

            a_list.append(4)
            self.assertEqual(a_list, [0, 1, 2, 3, 4])

-the terminal updates to show passing tests, we started with a list that contained 4 elements then added an element using the ``append`` method, and confirmed that the element we added is now part of the list
+the terminal updates to show passing tests, I started with a list that contained 4 elements then added an element using the ``append`` method, and confirmed that the element I added is now part of the list

 Remove an item from a list
 --------------------------